Kong/docs.konghq.com/app/gateway/2.8.x/plan-and-deploy/security/secrets-management/backends/gcp-sm.md

 ## Entity

 The Vault entity can only be used once the database is initialized.
 Secrets for values that are used _before_ the database is initialized can't make use of the Vaults entity.
+You will need to provide {{site.base_gateway}} with the GCP Secrets Manager `project_id` in the request:

 {% navtabs codeblock %}
 {% navtab cURL %}